 - Domain 3 - Information Systems Acquisition, Development and Implementation

-- Domain 4 - Information Systems Operations and Business Resilience
+- Domain 4 - Information Systems Operations, Maintenance and Support

 - Domain 5 - Protection of Information Assets

-You’ll also go beyond the official curriculum as you gain the knowledge needed to pass your CISA exam, which you’ll sit at the Firebrand Training Centre.
+You’ll also go beyond the official curriculum as you gain the knowledge needed to pass your CISA exam.

-Seven reasons why you should sit your course with Firebrand Training
+Seven reasons why you should sit your CISA course with Firebrand Training

-- You'll be CISA certified in just 4 days.
-With us, you’ll be CISA trained in record time
+- You’ll be CISA trained in just 4 days.

 - Our CISA course is all-inclusive.
-A one-off fee covers all course materials, exams, accommodation and meals.
-No hidden extras
+A one-off fee covers all course materials, accommodation and meals

 - Pass CISA first time or train again for free.
 This is our guarantee.
 We’re confident you’ll pass your course first time.
 But if not, come back within a year and only pay for accommodation, exams and incidental costs

-- You’ll learn more.
+- You’ll learn more CISA.
 A day with a traditional training provider generally runs from 9am – 5pm, with a nice long break for lunch.
-With Firebrand Training you’ll get at least 12 hours/day quality learning time, with your instructor
+With Firebrand Training you’ll get up to 12 hours/day quality learning time, with your instructor

 - You’ll learn CISA faster.
 Chances are, you’ll have a different learning style to those around you.
 We combine visual, auditory and tactile styles to deliver the material in a way that ensures you will learn faster and more easily